-A personal interview with an admission representative while not mandatory, is recommended prior to acceptance into their program.
+A personal interview with an admissions representative is required prior to acceptance in the program.
 During this interview, the admissions representative evaluates an applicant's career goals and potential for academic success.

 Enrollment Agreement and Registration

 Prospective students must complete an AU Application which includes an Enrollment Agreement specifying the program, language and delivery method of choice before receiving an acceptance by the institution.